 A living wage represents the hourly pay a worker must earn to support themselves and their family based on their location.
 With the majority of minimum wage workers not able to afford housing, a living wage ensures employees can meet minimum standards of living.
 But it also puts a new burden on employers.
 Under California state law, employers with 26-plus employees must pay $12 an hour, and employers with 25 employees or less must pay a minimum of $11 an hour.
 As of July 1, 2019, large cities like Seattle and San Francisco also require employers to pay hourly workers $15 an hour.

 Remember: labor costs don’t just include hourly wage.
 They also include healthcare, vacation time, bonuses, and sick leave.
 Over the last 15 years, the cost to cover one employee under group health insurance rose nearly 200 percent from $2,196 to $6,435—making it difficult for small businesses to afford to offer group health insurance at all.

 While these laws are an effort to help employees have a better work-life balance and quality of life, they do have a secondary effects on business owner’s bottom lines.
 Just one change to the equation can spell disaster, especially in retail and restaurant industries with already-thin margins.

 How to Decrease Overtime and Deflate Labor Costs

 With all of this in mind, how can you avoid overtime and keep your business running smoothly?
-Essentially, there are two effective ways you can kill overtime expenses:
+Essentially, there are a few effective ways you can kill overtime expenses: